jamsocket/stateroom/README.md

 Services can either be native Rust code that runs in the server process, or be compiled into [WebAssembly](https://webassembly.org/) modules and loaded dynamically.

-## Concepts and Terminology
+## Concepts

+### Services

 A Jamsocket server hosts one or more **services**.
 Services determine how the server responds to various types of messages.

+### Clients

 External connections into a Jamsocket server are called **clients**.
 Usually, clients have a 1:1 correspondence with *users*, so the term *user* is (informally) interchangable with *client*.

+### Rooms

 When clients connect to a Jamsocket server, they connect to a particular **room**.
 Each room has a 1:1 correspondence with an instance of your service.
 This means that all service state is scoped to a room.
-Additionally, client identifiers are scoped to a room, and when a service broadcasts a message it is delivered only to clients in that service instance's room.
+Client identifiers are also scoped to a room, and when a service broadcasts a message it is delivered only to clients in that service instance's room.

 You can think of rooms as being isolated and independent of each other, analogous to rooms in a chat service.

 ## Usage